 On April 1, 2001, the California Air Resources Board (ARB) adopted an "Enhanced Vapor Recovery" (EVR) program that seeks to fix existing problems with service station vapor recovery systems.
+The ARB's most recent advisory has been included in this mailing.
 This EVR Program phases in new standards over a four (4) year period to achieve a total of 25 tons per day in statewide VOC emission reductions over the performance of existing systems.
 By April 1, 2005, all underground tanks are required to upgrade their Phase I systems by installing EVR.